shuoyangd/NeMo-Skills/docs/tutorials/posts/omr-aimo2-inference-recipe.md

 readtime: 20
 ---

-# Building an Efficient Inference Engine for Math Problems
+# Building an Efficient Inference Engine for Solving Math Problems

 This tutorial guides you through creating a high-performance inference engine using [NeMo-Skills](https://nvidia.github.io/NeMo-Skills/) to tackle complex math problems.
 It demonstrates the inference pipeline used to win the [AIMO-2 competition](https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-2/writeups/nemoskills-1st-place-solution-nemoskills).
 With FP8 quantization and ReDrafter speculative decoding, we demonstrate up to 4× faster batched inference compared to BF16 on two H100 GPUs.